View Document Text

 Digital Asset Service Providers: Service providers that support Digital Assets and the Digital

-Asset marketplace(s) may not be subject to the same regulatory and professional oversight
+Asset marketplace(s) may not be subject to the same regulatory and professional oversight as

-financial institutions that currently support virtual currency may not do so in the future.
+institutions that currently support virtual currency may not do so in the future.

 Custody of Digital Assets: Under the Advisers Act, SEC registered investment advisers are